nithinyell/iOS-Important-Questions/MustRead.md

 - Escaping closure that might outlive the function containing it.
 It can be stored and executed at a later time, even after the function has returned.
 This is typically seen when dealing with asynchronous operations
 ## CoreData
 ## Memory-Management
-- Strong: Its default behaviour, used to create the strong reference of the object; It increases the reference count of the object, Reference will be maintained through out the life-cycle of the object.
+- Strong: Its default behavior, used to create the strong reference of the object; It increases the reference count of the object, Reference will be maintained through out the life-cycle of the object.
 Example: `ViewControllers`
 - Weak: We are pointing to the object but not increasing the reference count.
 Often used while creating parent child relation ship.
 Example: `IBOutlets`, `delegates`, `subViews` & `closures`
-- Unknowed: Same as weak but `must not be optional`
+- unowned: Same as weak but `must not be optional`
 ---

 Retain: Increases the retain count of object and takes the ownership of object
-Release: Decreases the retain count of object and relinqushes ownership of object
+Release: Decreases the retain count of object and relinquishes ownership of object

 ---